radman17/TicTacToe/README.md

 ### How to play

-- The game should be played against another person (playing against computer will be added later).
+- You can playe the game in two modes (player & computer)

-- You can mark each cell by clicking on it afterward its the next player turn.
+- You can mark each cell by clicking on it, afterward its the next player turn.

 - The objective is to mark three cells in a row (horizontally , vertically , diagonally) before your opponent.